 13. Marine reserves, reservation of

-(1) Subject to section 14, the Governor may, by order published in the Gazette, reserve any part of Western Australian waters as a marine nature reserve, a marine park or a marine management area.
+(1) Subject to section 14, the Governor may, by order published in the Gazette —

+(a) reserve any part of Western Australian waters as a marine nature reserve, a marine park or a marine management area; or

-[(2), (3) deleted]
+(b) add any part of Western Australian waters to a marine nature reserve, a marine park or a marine management area.

+(2) The Minister may by order published in the Gazette —

+(a) amalgamate 2 or more marine nature reserves;

+(b) amalgamate 2 or more marine parks;

+(c) amalgamate 2 or more marine management areas.

-(3a) The Minister shall consult the Swan River Trust established by the Swan and Canning Rivers Management Act 2006 before any waters that are in the development control area or the Riverpark within the meaning of that Act are reserved under this section as a marine nature reserve, marine park or marine management area.
+(3) The Minister must consult the Swan River Trust established by the Swan and Canning Rivers Management Act 2006 before the Governor acts under subsection (1) in relation to any waters that are in the development control area or the Riverpark within the meaning of that Act.

+[(3a) deleted]

-(4) Subject to subsection (4a), the Governor may by the order under subsection (1) which constitutes a marine nature reserve, a marine park or a marine management area, or by a subsequent order published in the Gazette, classify the reserve, park or management area as of Class A and, in that case, the purpose of the reserve, park or management area shall not be amended or cancelled, nor shall the boundary thereof be altered otherwise than by an addition thereto, except by Act or pursuant to subsection (6).
+(4) Subject to subsection (4a), the Governor may by the order under subsection (1) which constitutes a marine nature reserve, a marine park or a marine management area, or by a subsequent order published in the Gazette, classify the reserve, park or management area as of Class A.

+(4AA) Except as provided in this section, section 13AA or by an Act —

+(a) the purpose of a marine nature reserve, a marine park or a marine management area classified as of Class A cannot be changed; and

+(b) the boundaries of a marine nature reserve, a marine park or a marine management area classified as of Class A cannot be altered.

 (4a) A marine nature reserve, a marine park or marine management area shall not be classified as of Class A unless the Minister for Mines has agreed to a proposal by the Minister that it be so classified or, where the Minister for Mines does not agree, the Governor determines that it shall be so classified.